microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 ## Description

-1. Create a new folder to contain your event processing functions, call it &quot;Events&quot;
+1. Create a new folder to contain your event processing functions, call it "Events" for instance
-2. Create a new Project from the Workspace (local) dropdown in the Azure Extension tab of VSCode.
+2. Create a new Project from the "Workspace (local)" dropdown in the Azure Extension tab of VSCode.
 Choose the events folder.
 Select Javascript.
 Model V4, Event Grid trigger, name `savePlateData`
 3. Replace the code savePlateData.js with the following:
 ```javascript
 const { app, output } = require('@azure/functions');